Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Additional related works

-\textbf{Theoretical works on self-supervised learning.} As briefly discussed in the introduction, several theoretical works have studied self-supervised learning. \citet{arora2019theoretical} provide guarantees for representations learned by contrastive learning on downstream linear classification tasks under the assumption that the positive pairs are conditionally independent given the class label. \citet{lee2020predicting} show that, under approximate conditional independence given the label and/or additional latent variables, representations learned by reconstruction-based self-supervised learning algorithms can achieve small errors in the downstream linear classification task. \citet{tosh2020contrastive} show that contrastive learning representations can linearly recover any continuous functions of the underlying topic posterior under a topic modeling assumption (which also requires conditional independence of the positive pair given the hidden variable).
-More recently, Theorem 11 of the work of~\citet{tosh2021contrastive} provide guarantees for contrastive learning under the assumption that there exists a hidden variable $h$ such that the positive pair $(x,x^+)$ are conditionally independent given $h$ and the random variable $p(x\vert h)p(x^+\vert h)/p(x)p(x^+)$ has a small variance.
+\textbf{Theoretical works on self-supervised learning.} As briefly discussed in the introduction, several theoretical works have studied self-supervised learning. \citet{arora2019theoretical} provide guarantees for representations learned by contrastive learning on downstream linear classification tasks under the assumption that the positive pairs are conditionally independent given the class label.
+Theorem 3.3 and Theorem 3.7 of the work of \citet{lee2020predicting} show that, under conditional independence given the label and/or additional latent variables, representations learned by reconstruction-based self-supervised learning algorithms can achieve small errors in the downstream linear classification task. \citet[Theorem 4.1]{lee2020predicting} generalizes it to approximate conditional independence for Gaussian data and Theorem 4.5 further weakens the assumptions significantly. \citet{tosh2020contrastive} show that contrastive learning representations can linearly recover any continuous functions of the underlying topic posterior under a topic modeling assumption (which also requires conditional independence of the positive pair given the hidden variable).
+More recently, Theorem 11 of the work of~\citet{tosh2021contrastive} provide novel guarantees for contrastive learning under the assumption that there exists a hidden variable $h$ such that the positive pair $(x,x^+)$ are conditionally independent given $h$ and the random variable $p(x\vert h)p(x^+\vert h)/p(x)p(x^+)$ has a small variance.
 However, in practical algorithms for computer vision applications, the two views are two augmentations and thus they are highly correlated.
-They might be only independent when conditioned on very complex hidden variables such as the original natural image, which can be too complex for the previous results to be meaningfully applied.
+They might be only independent when conditioned on very complex hidden variables such as the original natural image, which might be too complex for the previous results to be meaningfully applied.